 As a sales manager, it’s your job to get the best performance out of each member of your sales team.

-It's not secret that one of the best ways to do this is with a good sales compensation program that rewards the behaviors you want to see, thereby creating a sales force that delivers on performance.
-A sales compensation plan that works enables you to retain your top salespeople, while also recruiting hungry new ones. probably the most important factor is creating a persuasive and competitive sales comp plan.
+It's no secret that one of the best ways to do this is with a good sales commission program that rewards the behaviors you want to see, thereby creating a sales force that delivers on performance.
+A sales compensation plan that works enables you to retain your top salespeople, while also recruiting hungry new ones. probably the most important factor in creating a persuasive and competitive sales comp plan.